NominatE for Council

 Disclosure of electoral donations and gifts

-Prospective candidates must understand their responsibilities and obligations regarding the disclosure of electoral donations when standing for Council.
-Both candidates and donors are obligated to declare any electoral-related gifts that are promised or received within the six months leading up to polling day.
+Candidates are obligated to declare any electoral-related gifts that are promised or received within the six months leading up to polling day.

 Under the Act, electoral gift donors are closely associated persons.
 Before accepting any electoral gifts, candidates should carefully assess how doing so might impact their ability to participate in future decision-making processes.

-Both candidates and donors to disclose information about any electoral related gift with a value of $300 or more that was given or promised during the disclosure period (being six months before the relevant Election Day).
+Part 5A of the Local Government (Elections) Regulations 1997 states that candidates are to disclose information about any electoral related gift with a value of $300 or more that was given or promised during the disclosure period (being six months before the relevant Election Day).

 The disclosure period for the 2025 Local Government election Commences on 18 April 2025.